jordanywhite/SquaresInteractive/README.md

 * To create a server that can host clients, run MainServer.java
 * To join the server and use the GUI to interact with the room, run MainClient.java and be sure that MainServer.java is running.
+* Please send key commands one at a time (instead of holding the keys down) to minimize network traffic
 * Enjoy!

 ### Controls